Chemical approach could slash environmental harm caused by fast fashion

 A chemical breakthrough to the growing problem of textile waste and its environmental impact

-Currently, less than 1% of textile waste is recycled, with most ending up in landfills or being incinerated.
+Currently, less than 1% of textile waste is recycled, with most ending up in landfills or incinerators.
 This is because although mechanical and chemical textile recycling technologies exist, most clothing items contain complex mixtures of fibres that are very hard to separate and sort.

 Mixing it up

-Now, Erha and her colleagues have developed a simple and fast chemical recycling method can be applied to the most common types of mixed textiles.
+Now, Erha and her colleagues have developed a simple and fast chemical recycling method that they have applied to the most common types of mixed textiles.

 The team tried the method on polycotton first.
 They placed the fibre in ethylene glycol, added a catalyst and heated the mixture for around 15 minutes in the microwave.
-The polyester broke down into a monomer that can be polymerised again to re-make polyester, while the cotton remained largely unchanged.
+The polyester broke down into a monomer that they can polymerise again to remake polyester, while the cotton remained largely unchanged.

-Next, the team demonstrated its approach on a complex mixture of polyester, cotton, spandex and nylon.
-The polyester and spandex both broke down into useful monomers, while intact cotton and nylon were separated out.
-The nylon was then dissolved in acid in order to separate it from the cotton.
+Next, the team demonstrated their approach on a complex mixture of polyester, cotton, spandex and nylon.
+The polyester and spandex both broke down into useful monomers and the team separated out the intact cotton and nylon.
+They then dissolved the nylon in acid to separate it from the cotton.

 The team suggests that a refined version of their process could enable the recycling of up to 88% of global textiles.
 But they admit that challenges lie ahead, including dealing with the impact of dyes and finishes on the viability of the recycling process and ensuring it is economically viable.